yandex-cloud/yc-solution-library-for-aws/Kubernetes and route53/Readme.md

 ### Check the result

-You can curl both pods deployed in multiple clusters
+You can run curl for both pods deployed in multiple clusters:

 ```
 curl $(terraform output eks_lb_ip)
 curl $(terraform output yc_lb_ip)
 ```

-to check whether route 53 global dns works please
+Check if the Route 53 Global DNS is working:

-1) Go to AWS Console
+1) Go to the **AWS Console**.
-2) Choose Route53 Service
+2) Choose **Route 53 Service**.
-3) Choose 'aws-yandex-example.com'
+3) Choose **aws-yandex-example.com**.
-4) Press "Test Connection"
+4) Click **Test Connection**.

-test www record with from different resolver addresses
+Test the WWW record from different resolver addresses:

-1) You can Google address as US resolver 8.8.8.8
+1) You can use a Google DNS IP address as the US resolver: 8.8.8.8.
-2) You can use Yandex ip address as RU resolver 87.250.250.1
+2) You can use a Yandex IP address as the RU resolver: 87.250.250.1.